Optimise Your Tattoo Removal

 When you have a tattoo that you regret, we understand that you want it removed quickly and effectively.
 Unfortunately, for a variety of reasons, this may not be as quick as you’d hoped.
 Here are 6 ways to optimise your laser tattoo removal for quicker results:

 1. Use the correct wavelength – Make sure your technician is using the appropriate laser wavelength for your tattoo.
 The majority of tattoos are treated with a 1064nm laser, this removes black, grey and dark blue tattoos.
 Reds, oranges and browns are generally treated with a 532nm laser.
-Greens and light blues may lighten with these wavelengths but generally need a 694nm laser to completely remove them.
+Greens and light blues may lighten with these wavelengths but generally need a 694nm or 755nm laser to completely remove them.

 2. Pick a laser technician with experience in removing tattoos – The skill, experience and knowledge of your laser technician have a significant impact on the success of your removal.
 If your tattoo isn’t responding well to treatments, an inexperienced or poorly trained technician may overexpose the area, treating one area for too long.
 This won’t help to remove the tattoo any quicker, and will actually damage the skin, resulting in burns and scars.
 An experienced, qualified technician will administer the correct amount of pulses for safe, effective removal.